Conservative groups go against Trump, Oz in Pa. Senate race | Times Leader

 Trump remains the most popular figure among Republican voters and his endorsement helped pull Vance to victory in the final weeks of the Ohio campaign.
 Both Trump-backed congressional candidates also won in West Virginia’s primary.

-A released Monday, however, suggested a tight race in Pennsylvania’s Senate election.
+A Fox News poll released Monday, however, suggested a tight race in Pennsylvania’s Senate election.

 The poll found 22% of GOP primary voters supported Oz with former hedge fund CEO David McCormick and Barnette bunched together at 20% and 19%.
 About one-fifth of voters, or 18%, said they were undecided.